Spicy Eggs in Purgatory? Now that sounds interesting.

 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #PickedAtPeak #CollectiveBias.

 With Prego® Farmers Market Roasted Garlic sauce, new at Wal-Mart, you can make these spicy eggs in purgatory quickly.
-The taste is farm fresh, because the tomatoes used to make this tasty sauce are picked at their peak, ensuring lots and lots of flavor.
+The taste is farm fresh, because the tomatoes are picked at their peak, ensuring lots and lots of flavor.
 Prego® uses fresh ingredients just like the ones you can find at your local farmers market, like vine ripened tomatoes, basil and garlic.
 Farm fresh, fresh taste.
 Prego® Farmers Market sauces are the perfect choice for all your Italian dishes.

 So there are two processes here: boiling the sauce and poaching the eggs.
 Pretty simple!